simpleledger/SLPDB/regtest/README.md

-## regtest network
+## Regtest Network for End-to-End testing

 To get started with unit tests you need to startup the sandboxed bitcoin regtest network described in `docker-compose.yml`.
-This will creates a network of bitcoin nodes with one of the nodes connected to SLPDB.
+This will creates a network of bitcoin nodes which will connect to a locally running SLPDB instance outside of the docker container.

-Start the test network:
+Start the regtest network:
 ```
+$ git apply ./patches/*
+$ cp .env.regtest .env
 $ cd regtest
 $ docker-compose up -d
-$ docker logs -f regtest_slpdb_1
+$ docker logs -f regtest_slpdb_1  # this is optional
 ```

-Run the unit tests:
+Next, run the e2e tests located in the `test` folder using:

 ```
 $ npm test
 ```

-### Creating Unit Tests

-Take a look at the tests in the `test` directory for guidance on how to create unit tests.